Colebuildanddevelop/StonkKings/README.md

     - Entry
       - controller needs to save a tournament id and user id
+      - store username, if want to see users entries then query for show entries by username....?
+        -
       - show needs to populate
       - index needs to populate